Puran Chand Joshi

-Puran Chand Joshi (14 April 1907 – 9 November 1980), one of the early leaders of the communist movement in India.
+Puran Chand Joshi (14 April 1907 – 9 November 1980) was one of the early leaders of the communist movement in India.
 He was the general secretary of the Communist Party of India from 1935 to 1947.

 Early years

 Joshi was born on 14 April 1907, in a Kumaoni Hindu Brahmin family of Almora, in Uttarakhand.
 His father Harinandan Joshi was a teacher.
-In 1928, he passed his M.A. examination from the Allahabad University.
-He was arrested soon after completion of postgraduation.
-He became a leading organizer of the Youth Leagues during 1928-29, along with Jawaharlal Nehru, Yusuf Meherally and others.
+In 1928, he passed his Master of Arts examination from the Allahabad University.
+He was arrested soon after completion of post-graduation.
+He became a leading organizer of the Youth Leagues during 1928–1929, along with Jawaharlal Nehru, Yusuf Meherally, and others.
 Soon, he became the General secretary of the Workers and Peasants Party of Uttar Pradesh, formed at Meerut in October 1928.
 In 1929, at the age of 22, the British Government arrested him as one of the suspects of the Meerut Conspiracy Case.
-The other early communist leaders who were arrested along with him included Shaukat Usmani, Muzaffar Ahmed, S.A.
-Dange and S.V.
-Ghate.
+The other early communist leaders who were arrested along with him included Shaukat Usmani, Muzaffar Ahmed, S. A. Dange, and S. V. Ghate.

 Joshi was given six years of transportation to the penal settlement of Andaman Islands.
 Considering his age, the punishment was later reduced to three.
 After his release in 1933, Joshi worked towards bringing a number of groups under the banner of the Communist Party of India (CPI).
 In 1934 the CPI was admitted to the Third International or Comintern.